Landsgemeinde: Direct democracy

 The Landsgemeinde forms one of the pillars of the direct democratic core of the Swiss political structure.
 Even if its use has sharply decreased in the past century, it is still considered as a characteristic institution of the Swiss democracy and is generally considered as a participative and inclusive democratic practice.
 However, while participation is according to the cantonal constitutions not only encouraged but also required as part of the civic duty of the concerned individuals, it is unclear if the Landsgemeinde offers better inclusivity and fosters a higher level of participation than the more traditional secret-ballot voting methods.
 Paul Lucardie (2014) notes for example that:

 "Evidence suggests that attendance at assemblies in Appenzell and Glarus, as well as most town meetings in Vermont and possibly also in ancient Athens, has always been limited to roughly twenty per cent of the citizenry."

 Moreover, the inclusion of women was until recently one of the main concerns for the inclusivity of the Landsgemeinde.
 Up to 1991, women were not allowed in the Landsgemeinde in the canton of Appenzell Innerrhoden, which was the last canton of Switzerland to grant women the right to vote, making it an exceptionally late introduction of women's suffrage for a European country.

+Concerning the not accurate voting count, there is a tradition at the Landsgemeinde Glarus, that the Landammann will declare any unclear result as a vote against the governement's proposal.

 Ochlocracy

 There have been suggestions placing the Landsgemeinde system in the vicinity of "ochlocracy" or "tyranny of the majority".
 Blum and Köhler (2006) suggested there might only be a "limited level of preliminary debate" possible leading to a failure to consider minority opinions.